 Agent Licensing

-Agent Licensing controls access to Contact Center–specific functionality, including queue participation, call handling features, reporting visibility, and (when applicable) WebRTC-based agent clients.
+Agent Licensing controls access to Contact Center–specific functionality, including queue participation, call handling features, reporting visibility, and WebRTC-based agent clients.

 Accessing Agent Licensing